piero-ac/scoregee/README.md

-# This Branch is the version of ScoreGee that uses a MongoDB database.
+# This branch contains the version of ScoreGee that still makes an API request to API-Football.

-# This Branch does not include the Lineup.ejs file that Dan G. creates for displaying a fixture's lineup
+# This branch includes the Lineup.ejs file that Dan G. created.